When Followers Can't Follow Along

 Owned Surfaces

-Followers, feeds, search — every connection layer is breaking at once.
+Followers, search, and AI answers — every connection layer is breaking at once.
 The brands that compound over the next decade will be the ones that own the surface where the audience actually lives.

 For most of the last decade, the playbook for reaching people online was simple.
 Build a following.
 Post into the feed.
 Optimize for search.
 Let the algorithms do the rest.
 It worked.

-Then, in the last twelve months or so, every layer of it started changing at the same time.
+Then, in the last twelve months or so, every layer of it started changing.

-LinkedIn used to feel like a professional neighborhood.
+It used to feel like a professional neighborhood.
 People you’d worked with, people you wanted to work with, the occasional good idea floating by.
-The feed was value generating.
+The feed was value-generating.
 The feed created discovery.

 Now it’s a content arena.